 - 7% Flat Tax Regime: If you relocate to a small town (under 20,000 residents) in southern Italy or certain earthquake-affected areas, your foreign income can be taxed at a flat 7% for up to 10 years.
 To qualify, you must not have been an Italian tax resident in the past five years and must receive passive income or a foreign pension.
 This regime also exempts you from reporting foreign assets and paying wealth taxes on assets held abroad.

-- €200,000 Italy Flat Tax Regime: High-net-worth individuals can choose to pay a flat €200,000 per year on all foreign income, with an option to extend to family members for €25,000 each.
+- €200,000 Italy Flat Tax Regime: High-net-worth individuals can choose to pay a flat €300,000 per year on all foreign income, with an option to extend to family members for €50,000 each.
 This regime also includes exemptions from foreign asset reporting, wealth taxes, and inheritance/gift tax.
 Capital gains from qualified shareholdings are taxed at 26% in the first five years unless a special tax ruling is filed.

 The Italy Digital Nomad Visa allows non-EU or EEA citizens to live in Italy while working remotely online for companies or clients based outside of Italy.
 Applicants must be skilled professionals with at least six months of experience and provide proof of a three-year university degree, a licensed profession, or a recognized qualification.
 They need a one-year employment contract with a foreign company or client agreements outside Italy.
 The Italian authorities require sufficient financial resources, including a minimum annual income of €28,000.

 The Italian Golden Visa, or Investor Visa for Italy, allows non-EU citizens to live legally in Italy by making a financial investment.
 To qualify, you must invest a minimum of €250,000.
-Investment options include:
+The visa is issued quickly, is valid for two years, and can be renewed for another three years.

 How Can Global Citizen Solutions Help You?